ChillerDragon/lintdown.sh/README.md

 Shell script to lint code snippets in markdown.
 Check your README.md in the CI!

+All linters should just be static code analysis and the snippets are not actually executed.
+Untrusted markdown files should still be handled with caution.

 ## Example

 This go snippet is linted by this [github action](https://github.com/ChillerDragon/lintdown.sh/blob/master/.github/workflows/lintdown.yml)